nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 -------------------------------------------------------------------------
 ```

->💡 **Note**: The opening of the link is done by the operating system.
+>💡 **Note**: The opening of the link in your default browser is done by the operating system.
 As such, the actual protocols supported is
-> dependent on the OS.
+> dependent on your OS.

->💡 **Note**: There may be possible error messages printed on your terminal.
-They can be from the associated application
+>💡 **Note**: There may be error messages printed on your terminal which can be from the associated application
-> for opening the link, such as Chrome, and not SchedUrMods.
+> used in opening the link, such as Chrome, and not SchedUrMods.

 >💡 **Note**: If there is no link in the lesson being specified, you will be prompted with an error:
 >